-The San Bernardino Community College District (SBCCD) Needs & Institutional Support Plan (the Plan) is a comprehensive document that establishes a clear direction for the District in supporting each College's future of academics and student support under changing internal and external conditions.
+The San Bernardino Community College District (SBCCD) Alignment Plan (DAP) is a comprehensive document that establishes a clear direction for the College by envisioning the future of academics and student support under changing internal and external conditions.
 Quantitative and qualitative data indicators are analyzed to rationally guide the planning process.
-Additionally, the Plan is directed by core values and goals within other College and District-wide plans.
+Additionally, the DAP is directed by core values and goals within other College and District-wide plans as well as the San Bernardino Valley College, Crafton Hills College, and San Bernardino Community College District Strategic Plans.

-While the District Needs & Institutional Support Plan is intended to provide a direction of how the District may support each College over the next five years (2016-21), it is not a rigid script with little deviation.
-This document is designed to identify challenges facing the District and provide recommendations on how the District may support each College's strategic directions and goals.
-A District Needs & Institutional Support Plan is a living document that should be reviewed and updated regularly.
+While the District Alignment Plan is intended to provide a direction of the SBCCD over the next five years (2016-21), it is not a rigid script with little deviation.
+This document helps to determine the institution's current level of effectiveness and produces key goals to evoke action and dialogue as the District embraces the future.
+A District Alignment Plan is a living document that should be reviewed and updated regularly.
 Thus, this document is an evolving description of the District's needs and, although past performance data can greatly inform future growth, emerging regional issues, as well as unforeseen events, can alter a community's path.